Dog Walking Policies Every Professional Needs

 For a pet sitter, nothing is worse than arriving at a client’s home to find a pet in need of emergency care.
 What happens if you can’t reach the client and medical decisions need to be made?
 Emergency care can become expensive very quickly.
 I don’t want to sound callous, but I can’t afford to lay out thousands of dollars in vet bills without knowing I’ll be paid back.
 To avoid this difficult circumstance, I include an emergency care clause in my service agreement.
 It states exactly what we consider an emergency and what steps we will take if deemed necessary.
 You should also detail how much you will spend if the pet owner is unresponsive to communications, and when repayment is due for any financial outlays.
 It can be an awkward conversation, but not something a professional pet sitter should be shy about discussing.

 Every company is going to have different views on socialization.
 My company has a strict no socialization policy.
 We don’t allow strangers to pet our clients, we don’t let other dogs approach, we don’t pack walk and we don’t do dog parks.
 It’s very important to be transparent with your customers.
-Pet owners deserve to know what situations their pet will be placed in, and have an opportunity to accept or reject your policy during the signup period.
+Pet parents deserve to know what situations their pet will be placed in and have an opportunity to accept or reject your policy during the signup period.

 Having a minimum visit policy can be controversial, especially when it comes to clients with doggy doors and cats.
 Including a clear policy statement in your service agreement can prevent you from having to deal with a pissed off customer down the road.
 I have been involved in a number of contentious discussions about our minimum visit policy.
 Some people accept it, and some don’t.
 The thing you want to avoid is having this come up right before a customer is leaving town.

-The purpose of a service agreement is to be fully transparent with potential customers.
+The purpose of a service agreement is to be fully transparent about your dog walking policies with potential customers.
 As a business owner, you should provide the service you are comfortable with and give clients the ability to approve your policies or find another service that fits their needs.
 I make sure that all bases are covered, even the uncomfortable ones, and I let the client decide if they want to proceed once they have all the information.
 One thing I do not do is allow customers to change my service agreement.
 Every section of my agreement is there for a reason and I don’t allow customers to make changes.
 Having a service agreement is an effective way to determine if a client is a good fit for you and if you’re a good fit for the client.